 The logo should always appear on all media that represents Adelphi University to the outside community.
 Examples include advertisements, press kits, flyers, invitations, brochures, magazines, etc.

 Full guidelines can be found in the Visual Standards and Editorial Style Manual (PDF 1.7MB).
-Questions regarding the proper application of the logo should be directed to the Office of Marketing and Creative Services.
-Exceptions to the guidelines outlined in this manual will be made on a case-by-case basis by the Office of Marketing and Creative Services.
+Questions regarding the proper application of the logo should be directed to the Office of University Communications and Marketing.
+Exceptions to the guidelines outlined in this manual will be made on a case-by-case basis by the Office of University Communications and Marketing.

 The logo can also appear with the campus location and/or the website listed underneath it.

 |Please note: Individual events and programs will be given greater flexibility in their ability to create and utilize their own icons.
 Such icons do not replace the University logo.
 The Adelphi logo must appear as well as the respective logo in publications, promotions and other items associated with the event or program.

 Incorrect Applications of the Logo